Emeritus Faculty (Policy 4280)

 4.4 Distinguished Emeritus Faculty

 a.
-To be awarded a Distinguished Emeritus Faculty designation, professors retiring as Distinguished Professors need only provide a completed Application for Emeritus Status Form for standard approval along with a statement from the Department Chair they are in good standing.
+To be awarded a Distinguished Emeritus Faculty designation, professors retiring as Distinguished Professors need only submit an Application for Emeritus Status Form and add the following supporting documents:

 4.5 Adjunct Faculty